forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 ```sh
 git clone git@github.com:trailheadapps/lwc-recipes.git
 ```
-4. If you're not in the project's root directory already, `cd` into it.
-The root of the directory has the file `package.json` in it.
+4. If you're not in the the `lwc-recipes` root directory already, `cd` into it.

 ```sh
 cd lwc-recipes